asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 So now what?
 Is a slotmap-like data structure even the correct decision at all, actually?
 Slotmap's advantage is reusing existing allocations for deleted items, while *not* reusing the handles/indices.
 But if it lives all on the stack, say through a `[CELL_COUNT]Group` array, it is not possible to grow memory dynamically as needed (since it is all statically allocated), and one would have to allocate for the worst case scenario *anyway* removing the main advantage there.

-One option is to put *all* Groups, from both sides, in one array (of size 126, as established), and use indices into that array as keys, and simply stop using that index whenever a Group dies.
+One option is to put Groups in a fixed array, and use indices into that array as keys, and simply stop using that index whenever a Group dies.
 While a real game is never getting to 126 Groups at once, and there is no game database of played Dominions games to analyze and determine the maximum number of Groups in a real game is.
 Using [Mindsport's applet](https://mindsports.nl/index.php/dagaz/954-dominions), I managed to get to about 92 individual living "groups" at the same time before I got bored.

 How would this look like, though?
 Separate arrays, one for each player?
 One array for both?
 If the second, how to distinguish between friendly and enemy groups storage?

-My current thinking is to borrow the handle/index++ idea and invent, essentiall my own handle.
+My current thinking is to borrow the handle/index++ idea and invent, essentially, my own handle.
 Honestly I just want an excuse to use Odin's bit fields.

 ```odin
 Group_Handle :: bit_field u8 {